-Embry-Riddle’s Aerospace Engineering (AE) Department is the largest in the country with 1,974 Bachelor of Science students, 104 Master of Science students and 57 Ph.D. students as of Fall 2022.
-It should be noted that about 10.9% of our undergraduates are honors students, while the rest of the Embry-Riddle Daytona Beach campus has 4.9% honors students.
+Embry‑Riddle’s Aerospace Engineering (AE) Department is the largest in the country, with 2,145 Bachelor of Science students, 111 Master of Science students and 68 Ph.D. students as of Fall 2023.
+It should be noted that about 9.5% of our undergraduates are honors students, while the rest of the Embry‑Riddle Daytona Beach campus has 4.5% honors students.
 In addition, we continue to have numerous design/build/test projects at both the undergraduate and graduate levels.

-I am also proud to report that the undergraduate AE program continues to rank very highly at No. 8 (tied) in the nation, according to “U.S. News and World Report” rankings (September 2022).
+I am also proud to report that the undergraduate AE program continues to rank very highly at No. 4 in the nation, according to “U.S. News and World Report” rankings (September 2023).
 This is a significant accomplishment and demonstrates the program's quality.
-The graduate program also continues to thrive, ranking No. 32 (tied) in March 2022 and second in Florida.
+The graduate program also continues to thrive, ranking No. 25 (tied) in April 2023 and second in Florida.
+Currently, we have 23% female students and 24% underrepresented minorities in our B.S. program, which is about 7% and 9% (respectively) higher than the national average for Aerospace Engineering programs.

-Our research expenditures have been increasing significantly.
+Our research activities have been increasing significantly, with research expenditures more than tripling over the last five years.
 Some notable current and recently awarded external projects are:

 - Department of Education Graduate Assistance in Areas of National Need – GAANN.
 PIs: Lyrintzis, Engblom, Henderson, Leishman, Namilae.